wangmj17/JSONBench/README.md

 We highly welcome additions of new entries in the benchmark!
 Please don't hesitate to contribute one.
 You don't have to be affiliated with the database engine to contribute to the benchmark.

+We welcome all types of databases, including open-source and closed-source, commercial and experimental, distributed or embedded, except one-off customized builds for the benchmark.

 While the main benchmark uses a specific machine configuration for reproducibility, we will be interested in receiving results for cloud services and data lakes for reference comparisons.

 - [x] ClickHouse